 - Time, time, time ...
 We are somewhere in 2030-2040

-- A fully functioning Internet of Things ( and production ), all computers talk and exchange values without human interaction.
+- A fully functioning Internet of Things (IoT), all computers talk and exchange values without human interaction.
 It can be said that technology is slowly beginning to do everything for us, perhaps taking over the dominant role.

-- Truly decentralized organizations (DAOs), a new approach to running businesses and corporations, and maybe even countries, will now be the one right choice.
-Again - I hope we're talking about a democratic approach to DAO, not organizations run by AI that are in one way or another controlled by a narrow group of people.
+- Truly decentralized organizations (DAOs), a new approach to running businesses and corporations, and maybe even states, will start to be one right choice at this point.
+Again - I hope that we are talking about a democratic approach to DAO, and not organizations run by AI which, in one way or another, are controlled by a small group of people.

 Of course, the above steps are just an outline, other steps may be needed along the way, or other paths may appear.
 Probably also those initial DeFi products and applications that we know today will improve over time, but undoubtedly we must first build solid base layers with well-designed and well-thought-out financial products, insurance services, banking services and cryptocurrencies that are in wide use. before we go a step further.
 Certainly a lot of Killer Apps will appear on this path over the next years.